allenai/ViRB/README.md

-# pyVTAB
+# ViRB

-pyVTAB is a framework for evaluating the quality of representations learned by visual encoders on a variety of downstream tasks.
+ViRB is a framework for evaluating the quality of representations learned by visual encoders on a variety of downstream tasks.
 It is the codebase used by the paper [Contrasting Contrastive Self-Supervised Representation Learning Models](https://arxiv.org/pdf/2103.14005.pdf).